 - Reliably and Commitment- Consistently meets deadlines and is able to juggle competing priorities without sacrificing quality/accuracy.
 Demonstrates commitment to the unit and college goals and can be trusted to follow through on commitments.

 - Communication - Clearly and convincingly expresses thoughts, ideas or facts orally and in writing.
 Responds appropriately to both written and oral directives and ensures clear, timely communications to others.
 Builds effective formal and informal communication channels.

-- Judgment & Accountability - Uses good judgment and follows up as needed.
+- Judgment and Accountability - Uses good judgment and follows up as needed.
 Anticipates and identifies problems and helps to bring about resolutions.
 Is open to or offers different solutions and determines what to handle independently and what to refer.
 Is accountable and takes responsibility for own decisions and actions.

 - Customer Service - Provides quality service to customers and seeks feedback from internal and external customers.
 Anticipates customer needs and continuously searches for ways to increase customer satisfaction.

 - Management/Supervision - Visualizes, creates, communicates and sustains a positive environment.
 Delegates appropriately and promotes teamwork and cooperation.
 Effectively motivates, coaches, develops and evaluates staff.

 Special Events and Commitments